 There are two options to see the Acropolis and the fabulous Acropolis Museum – with a tour guide or by purchasing the entry tickets alone.
 The best four tours are included here.

-These focus on the Acropolis Museum tour is on the artifacts found within the sites you will visit at the Acropolis.
+- The focus of the Acropolis Museum tour is on the artifacts found within the sites you will visit at the Acropolis.

 The same tickets but without a guide!